ebocugoz/ebocugoz.github.io/index.md

 INSERT A BASELINE MODEL PERFORMANCE VISUALIZATION
 {% include baseline_plot.html %}

-Not too bad: on average, this model is off by MAE?? %.
+Not too bad: on average, this model is off by 1.143 %.

 ## Enters Google Trends
 Can we really not do any better than this in the age of data ?